 PhD candidates who intend to study as external students (not as full time-scholarship recipients), are required to submit a detailed letter guaranteeing to dedicate at least three days towards their research (on Technion campus or outside it).
 The letter is to be supported by their employer and approved by the departmental Graduate Committee.

-Tracks of study and academic requirements for a PhD
+Study Tracks and Requirements for PhD Degrees

 |Tracks of study for a PhD||Course study||Duration of studies in semesters||Scientific writing in English||Submission date of a research topic (research proposal)||Candidacy examination||Seminar lecture / submission of work / final examination|